Click on a link below to view to one of our Executive Biographies.

 Martin P. Connor Chief Financial Officer

 Prior to joining Toll, Marty spent more than 20 years at Ernst & Young serving large public Real Estate and Insurance clients as an Audit and Advisory Business Services Partner.
-While at Ernst & Young, Marty was responsible for the Real Estate Practice in the Philadelphia marketplace and served as the audit partner on Toll Brothers for seven years.
+While at Ernst & Young, Marty was responsible for the Real Estate Practice in the Philadelphia marketplace and served as the audit partner for Toll Brothers for seven years.
 After leaving Ernst & Young, Marty served as the Chief Financial Officer and Director of Operations for a $4 billion, diversified commercial real estate development company in the Mid-Atlantic region from 2006 to 2008.